-ALCONTRACTOR OF • Structural members achieve compliance with the building code by satisfying Division A, Article 1.2.1.1 of NBCC. and and and • For Weyerhaeuser Engineered Wood Products (EWP) (e.g. TJI® joist, Microllam® LVL, TimberStrand® LSL, Parallam® PSL), the Canadian Construction Materials Centre (CCMC) or an alternate certification agency issues a code evaluation report confirming the product to be an alternative solution that meets minimum performance requirements as required by Division A, Clause 1.2.1.1.(1)(b) of NBCC.
-Terror Contraction • Each code report references established design properties, pre-engineered span and sizing tables, and standard installation details which have been reviewed by the certification agency for compliance with Division B, Part 9 of NBCC.
+• Structural members achieve compliance with the building code by satisfying Division A, Article 1.2.1.1 of NBCC. • • For Weyerhaeuser Engineered Wood Products (EWP) (e.g. TJI [®] joist, Microllam [®] LVL, TimberStrand [®] LSL, Parallam [®] PSL), the Canadian Construction Materials Centre (CCMC) or an alternate certification agency issues a code evaluation report confirming the product to be an alternative solution that meets minimum performance requirements as required by Division A, Clause 1.2.1.1.(1)(b) of NBCC. the state of the s • Each code report references established design properties, pre-engineered span and sizing tables, and standard installation details which have been reviewed by the certification agency for compliance with Division B, Part 9 of NBCC.
 The result is design provisions similar to what is published in the building code for sawn lumber.
-The Andrew • By complying with Division A, Clause 1.2.1.1.(1)(b), it can be resolved that Weyerhaeuser EWP do not require an engineer's seal for applications that fall within the scope of the code evaluation report.
+The Harden • By complying with Division A, Clause 1.2.1.1.(1)(b), it can be resolved that Weyerhaeuser EWP do not require an engineer's seal for applications that fall within the scope of the code evaluation report.